kushkansara02/shopify-backend-challenge-fall-2022/README.md

 2. Make sure `npm` is installed in your machine.
 3. Run `npm install` to install dependencies required for the application.
 4. Run `npm run start` to start the application
-5. After running `npm run start`, replit should automatically open a new window in the screen with the deployed web application.
+5. After running `npm run start`, a message will appear: `Application is running on: http://127.0.0.1:3000`.
+Click on the url in order to access the web application.